Plaack13/Projects/README.md

 information with a GUI developed using PyQt5.
 As well, it generates recommended artists for the user based on their chosen playlists, and desired popularity for generated artist.
 Programmed in Python and SQL.

+ChessAI - An AI developed for a server run chess game.
+Important to note, not all the code uploaded to the ChessAI.zip file is mine, but all of it is required for it to run.
+Specifially, in Jouer.py\games\chess\ I developed the ai.py and board_state.py files.
+These files add an AI to the game that utilizes alpha beta pruning, iterative depening, time limitng, and huersitic techinques to evaluate the state of the chess board and return the most optimal move every turn.